claws-lab/XLingEval/README.md

   <img src="static/img/Ask_Me_in_English_v2.png" width="400">
 </div>

-This is the project file from the paper **Ask Me in English Instead: Cross-Lingual Evaluation of Large Language Models for Healthcare Queries** ([arXiv Link](https://arxiv.org/abs/2310.13132))
+This is the project file from the paper **Better to Ask in English: Cross-Lingual Evaluation of Large Language Models for Healthcare Queries** ([arXiv Link](https://arxiv.org/abs/2310.13132))

 XLingEval is an evaluation toolkit designed to assess the performance of large language models like GPT-3.5/4 and MedAlpaca in the context of medical queries across multiple languages.
 The toolkit focuses on three core metrics: correctness, consistency, and verifiability.